What is protected under The European Convention on Human Rights?

 The European Convention on Human Rights provides the armed forces with a range of legal protections including:

-- Duty to protect – the MoD has a duty to take reasonable steps to protect soldiers from known risks, for instance by providing soldiers with adequate equipment.
-We are bringing claims in relation to inadequate equipment (like the Snatch land rover claims).
+The MoD has a duty to take reasonable steps to protect soldiers from known risks, for instance by providing soldiers with adequate equipment.
+We’re bringing claims in relation to inadequate equipment (like the Snatch Land Rover claims).

-- Freedom from inhuman or degrading treatment (Article 3) – the MoD cannot treat its soldiers in an inhuman or degrading way and must properly investigate allegations of such acts.
-This includes sexual assaults, bullying, harassment, initiation ceremonies or failing to care for soldiers suffering from trauma.
-We are currently representing a serious case of a young soldier who was sexually assaulted and bullied in barracks in Germany.
+We’re currently representing a serious case of a young soldier who was sexually assaulted and bullied in barracks in Germany.
 In a different case we represented a soldier who was given a dishonourable discharge.
 He had been traumatised in combat and was convicted of an assault in the civilian courts.
-The Ministry of Defence settled the case and changed the discharge to a medical discharge, which gave our client access to financial compensation, medical resources and avoided damage to his career.
+The MoD settled the case and changed the discharge to a medical discharge, which gave our client access to financial compensation, medical resources and avoided damage to his career.